nikolaydubina/go-hackers-delight/README.md

 [^1]: showcase in `C` — https://github.com/hcs0/Hackers-Delight
 [^2]: showcase in `Rust` — https://github.com/victoryang00/Delight
 [^3]: given manual inlining of generic type, which produces equivalent Go code
+[^4]: we are comparing native float64 result converted to uint32, as there is no better standard function